abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 **GUI layout:**
 - Holland is vertical.
 So put map and overview of last crossed gemeenten side by side

+**rebranding:**
+- naming to be changed to 'Long term NL challenge', according to the original idea by Frank van Moorsel.

 ## 5. Eddington map upgrades

 **Priority:** Low